Tampa No Valid Driver's License Attorney

 Florida Law requires that persons that drive on the streets or highways of Florida have a valid driver’s license.

-To convict an accused of driving with No Valid Driver's License in Florida, the prosecutor must prove:
+To convict an accused of driving with No Valid Driver’s License, the prosecutor must prove:

-Maximum Penalties for No Valid Driver's License in Tampa
+Maximum Penalties for No Valid Driver’s License in Florida

-No Valid Driver's License in Florida is a second-degree misdemeanor punishable by a maximum of:
+A first conviction for No Valid Driver’s License is a second-degree misdemeanor punishable by a maximum of:

 • 60 days in jail